krigol14/blog-rest-api-nodejs/README.md

 ## Environment Variables
 - A `.env` file is required for running the server locally.
 - This file contains sensitive information such as database credentials and the JWT secret.
-- To obtain it, request it from `@krigol14` or become a collaborator on the Heroku deployment, where all environment variables are securely stored.
+- To obtain it, either **request the file directly** or **request access to become a collaborator** on the Heroku app hosting the server and databases, where all configuration variables are securely stored.
+- You can contact me at [kristiangolemidev@gmail.com](mailto:kristiangolemidev@gmail.com) for access.
 - The `.env` file is already in `.gitignore` but make sure to **not commit the `.env` file to version control** to prevent exposing sensitive data.

-## Additional Configurations
-- **ESLint & Prettier** - Enforce code quality and formatting.
-- **Nodemon** - Restarts the server on code changes.
-- **Procfile** - Specifies how Heroku runs the server.
-- **Jest Config** - Custom test setup for integration testing.

----